France faces high-risk vote on EU-Canada free trade deal

 The Comprehensive Economic and Trade Agreement (CETA) has been in force provisionally since 2017, but requires ratification in all European Union member countries to take full effect.

-President Emmanuel Macron and his centrist parliamentary allies managed to get the deal approved in the National Assembly in 2019 by a slim margin, but backing by the upper house -- where they are in a clear minority -- is needed for ratification.
+President Emmanuel Macron and his centrist parliamentary allies managed to get the deal approved in the National Assembly lower house in 2019 by a slim margin, but backing by the Senate upper house -- where they are in a clear minority -- is needed for ratification.

 The French Communist party placed the treaty on Thursday's Senate agenda, with the stated aim of getting it defeated.

-Accusing the government of treating parliament "like a doormat", Communist senator Fabien Gay announced "a political thunderclap" for Thursday.
+Accusing the government of treating parliament "like a doormat", Communist senator Fabien Gay announced "a political thunderclap".

 In a rare temporary alliance, the leadership of the conservative Les Republicains (LR) party, which has a majority in the Senate, has also signalled its opposition to the trade pact.

+As the Senate debate got underway, Foreign Trade Minister Franck Riester called the opposition's strategy a "crude manoeuvre" and "an inacceptable manipulation with serious consequences for our country".

-"We need free-trade agreements, but not at the expense of our sovereignty, especially for food," said Bruno Retailleau, LR's leader in the Senate.
+Much of the opposition to the pact has focused on food, with Bruno Retailleau, LR's leader in the Senate, saying that "we need free-trade agreements, but not at the expense of our sovereignty, especially for food".

-Like all EU trade deals, CETA was negotiated by the EU Commission, but also needs approval from each EU member.
+Like all EU trade deals, CETA was negotiated by the European Commission, but also needs approval from each EU member.

 Seventeen of them have ratified the deal, with the process in 10 countries -- including France -- still ongoing.
 Britain ratified the deal when it was still in the EU.